Letícia Izidoro

 Letícia Izidoro Lima da Silva (born 13 August 1994), commonly known as Letícia or Lelê, is a Brazilian professional football goalkeeper for Brazilian club Corinthians and the Brazilian national team.
 She was part of the Brazil squad at the 2015 FIFA Women's World Cup.

 Club career

+Kindermann

+Letícia made her league debut against Foz Cataratas on 18 September 2013.

+São José

+Letícia played in the 2014 Club World Cup that was not validated by Fifa.
+São José beat Arsenal 2–0 to win the Women's Club World Cup.

+Centro Olímpico

+Letícia made her league debut against Santos on 30 September 2015.

+First spell at Corinthians

 A draft in February 2016 assigned Brazil women's national football team players Letícia and Rafinha to a combined Corinthians Audax team, who went on to win the 2016 Copa do Brasil de Futebol Feminino.
+She made her league debut against Iranduba on 24 March 2016.

 In October 2017 Corinthians Audax won the 2017 Copa Libertadores Femenina.
 Letícia made two saves in a penalty shootout win over Colo-Colo following a 0–0 draw in the final at Estadio Arsenio Erico, Asunción.

+Second spell at Corinthians

+Letícia rejoined Corinthians in 2022.
+During her second spell, she made her league debut against RB Bragantino on 5 March 2022.

 International career

 Letícia represented Brazil's youth team at the 2010 FIFA U-17 Women's World Cup in Trinidad and Tobago.
 After graduating to the under-20 team, she attended the FIFA U-20 Women's World Cup in 2012 and 2014.

 In December 2015, she won a cap for the senior Brazil women's national football team at the 2015 International Women's Football Tournament of Natal, appearing as a substitute for Bárbara in an 11–0 win over Trinidad and Tobago.